bluekamandy/git-cheat-sheet/README.md

 `git log -p` – See all changes listed including actual changes to files.

 `git clone <URL>` – clone a repository to your current folder.

+`git reset <file name>` – If you've accidentally staged a file, or would like to unstage a file for a specific reason (like maybe it should be a part of a different commit for clarity) you can use this file to unstage your files.

 [Table of Contents](#Table-of-Contents)